tgr-braiins/braiins-os-docs/braiins-os-plus-zh/source/index.rst

   * [feature] BOSminer has now reduced additional network traffic to absolute minimum when probing for alive stratum servers
   * [bug] autotuning is now being enabled automatically when using the SD boot method
   * [bug] BOSminer will run even when the configuration is incorrect to avoid connection loss due to BOSminer being stopped
+  * [bug] fixed an issue with long reconnect to pools when the public IP was changed

 21.02
 ---------------------------